Robert James Jonker

-Robert James Jonker (born March 9, 1960) is a United States district judge of the United States District Court for the Western District of Michigan.
+Robert James Jonker (born March 9, 1960) is a United States district judge for the Western District of Michigan, where he served as chief judge from 2015 to 2022.

 Education and career

 Born in Holland, Michigan, Jonker received a Bachelor of Arts degree from Calvin College in 1982 and a Juris Doctor from the University of Michigan Law School in 1985.
 He was a law clerk for Judge John F. Feikens of the United States District Court for the Eastern District of Michigan, from 1985 to 1987.
-He was in private practice in Grand Rapids, Michigan, from 1987 to 2007.
+He practiced commercial and environmental law at Warner Norcross & Judd, a Grand Rapids-based firm, from 1987 to 2007.